 ARTICLE IV.
 EXECUTIVE COMMITTEE

-Section 1 – Composition The Executive Committee shall consist of four Section Officers: the President, Vice President, Secretary, and Treasurer; also one Member-at-large, and the Immediate Past President.
-The President, Vice-President, Secretary, Treasurer, and the Member-at-Large shall be elected by a majority vote of the Section members.Section 2 – Duties of Officers The duties of the President shall be to: 1.
+Section 1 – Composition The Executive Committee shall consist of four Section Officers: the President, Vice-President, Secretary, and Treasurer; also one Member-at-large, the Immediate Past-President, and Student Representative.
+The President, Vice-President, Secretary, Treasurer, and the Member-at-Large shall be elected by a majority vote of the Section members.
+The Student Representative shall be enrolled in an institution of higher education located within the Section boundaries, be a member of APA, and shall be seeking a major in Planning or related field of study.
+The Student Representative shall be appointed by the Section President.

+Section 2 – Duties of the Executive Committee The duties of the Executive Committee shall be to: 1.
+Transact the business of the Section in the interim between Section meetings and report thereon to the next meeting of the Section.
+2. Adopt rules for the conduct of business proceedings and implement the motions voted by the Section membership.
+3. Be custodians of all Section property and funds, and authorize and approve all contracts and expenditures, but not to incur liabilities exceeding the amount of unappropriated funds in the Section treasury.

+4. Determine the amount and time of payment of affiliate membership fees.
+5. Appoint a duly qualified member to serve the unexpired term of any position on the Executive Committee that becomes vacant.
+6. Attend at least 50% of Executive Committee meetings on an annual basis.
+Attendance percentage will be determined in December of each year.
+Absence at more than 50% of meetings will be considered a voluntary resignation and result in appointment of a new Executive Committee member to fulfill the term.

+A majority of the members of the Executive Committee shall constitute a quorum and all members of the Executive Committee shall have the privilege of one vote.

+Section 3 – Duties of Officers The duties of the President shall be to: 1.
 Coordinate annual events with the Missouri State Chapter.
 2. Call the meetings of the Section and Executive Committee.
 3. Preside at Section and Executive Committee meetings.
 4. Prepare a written Annual Report and Financial Statement of Section activities for the preceding year to be presented at the Annual Meeting.
 5. Attend the State Conference of the Missouri Chapter or appoint someone to attend.
-6. Perform such other duties as are customary to the office.
+6. Represent the Section on the APA Missouri Chapter Board of Directors.
+7. Perform such other duties as are customary to the office.

-The duties of the Vide-President shall be to: 1.
+The duties of the Vice-President shall be to: 1.
 Act in the absence or incapacity of the President.
 2. Discharge such duties and authorities delegated to him or her by the President as are necessary to carry on the business of the Section.
 3. Perform such other duties as are customary to the office.

 The duties of the Secretary shall be to: 1.
 Keep minutes of the meetings.
-2. File two copies of the Section Bylaws and subsequent amendments with the Executive Committee and the Chapter Secretary of the Missouri Chapter within one month after adoption, and at least one copy of all reports and publication at the time they are distributed to the Section membership.
+2. Maintain the Section bylaws and annual reports, distribute publications to Section members, and ensure the Missouri Chapter Secretary receives a copy of necessary information.
 3. Maintain a current roster of Section membership.
 4. Perform such duties as are customary to the office.

 The duties of the Treasurer shall be to: 1.
 Receive all membership dues and other moneys in the name of the Section.
 2. Disburse funds in accordance with the budget.
 3. Keep accounts which shall at all times be open for the inspection of the officers.
 4. Assist the President in preparing the Annual Report and Financial Statement of the Section.
 5. Perform such other duties as are customary to the office.